Do You Know How You Feel?

 You're at church, at a bar, out with your kids at the grocery store or park, grabbing some coffee by yourself for a mental break, or on a plane rushing home for a family emergency.
 For whatever reason, you have that look on your face that tells the world either:

 Something has gone wrong on a massive level for you.

 Stephanie lives a thousand miles away from the small town she grew up in.
-She left home several years ago because her small town was just too small for the wanderlust she was born with.
-Unfortunately, her mother has several medical issues, and taking care of their mother falls to Stephanie’s sister who stayed in that small town.
+Several years ago, she left home because her small town was just too small for the wanderlust she was born with.
+Unfortunately, her mother has several medical issues, and taking care of their mother falls to Stephanie's sister, who stayed in that small town.

-6 years ago, Stephanie’s mom had a quadruple by-pass and today she’s on a long list of medications.
-Yesterday, Stephanie’s sister Chris called to tell Stephanie that their mother had some sort of black-out episode at the local grocery store.
+Six years ago, Stephanie's mom had a quadruple by-pass, and today she's on a long list of medications.
+Yesterday, Stephanie's sister Chris called to tell Stephanie that their mother had some black-out episode at the local grocery store.

-This is worrisome because Stephanie knows that some of her mother’s medications causes dizziness and tiredness.
-Anyway, Chris rushed their mom to the E.R. where they completed and MRI and diagnosed her as having experienced a Delirium.
+This is worrisome because Stephanie knows that some of her mother's medications cause dizziness and tiredness.
+Anyway, Chris rushed their mom to the E.R., where they completed an MRI and diagnosed her as having experienced a Delirium.